 - Should a Gardiner Hearing be used to dispute a non-relevant issue?

-That would not be considered best practice.
+That would not be considered best practice, but sometimes necessary even on a guilty plea.
 If the issue is not relevant, and it cannot be negotiated with the Crown in advance, then perhaps sentencing submissions might be a better way to present a non-relevant issue.
 However, at sentencing only accept non-contentious facts can be accepted by the Judge.
 A Gardiner Hearing requires the calling of evidence that a Judge might not consider the best use of court time.
+The accused will want all mitigating factors presented in court and these must be proved to a Judge on a balance of probabilities.

 - If the Judge decides to admit the aggravating evidence from a Gardiner Hearing can I withdraw my guilty plea and have a trial?